About

 Competition

-Texas A&M, Texas State, Baylor, The University of Arkansas, The University of Louisiana Monroe, and the University of Louisiana Lafayette
+Texas A&M, Texas State, Baylor, SMU, The University of Arkansas, The University of Louisiana Monroe, and the University of Louisiana Lafayette

 Practice